Alex-Dash/ovrengine/README.md

 # OVREngine

-OVREngine is a convinient browser-based overlay creator and viewer for live data displays and live stream/broadcast setups.
+OVREngine is a convenient browser-based overlay creator and viewer for live data displays and live stream/broadcast setups.

 The project is currently in development, and some features may not